 Gillnet fisheries target groundfish, such as cod, haddock, and flounder, among other commercially important fish.
 Gillnets are deployed in the water column and pose a risk of entanglement to diving birds, sea turtles, and marine mammals.
 Few effective seabird bycatch reduction methods have been developed for gillnets; however, increasing visibility and reducing encounter rate should reduce entanglement of seabirds (Wiedenfeld, 2016).
-Other fisheries gear that pose risk of seabird bycatch include other types of nets, such as trawls and purse seines, and these types of gear can cause both seabird collisions and entanglement of wildlife.
+Other fisheries gear that pose a risk of seabird bycatch include other types of nets, such as trawls and purse seines, and these types of gear can cause both seabird collisions and entanglement of wildlife.
 Longline fisheries typically target larger fish species such as tuna and swordfish with bait that includes squid, mackerel, and sardines.
 Multiple hooks are suspended on a long line and are often marked with light sticks.
 The bait or lights may attract turtles, marine mammals, and seabirds.
 Direct mortality of birds occurs when they are hooked or entangled and are drowned as hooks sink, which may also cause indirect mortality of chicks if one or both parents are killed during chick dependency (Brothers et al., 1999; Gilman, 2001).
-This project would aim to reduce bycatch of northern gannet (Morus bassanus) and great shearwaters (Ardenna gravis) in northeastern U.S. and Canadian Atlantic commercial fisheries.
+This project would aim to reduce bycatch of northern gannet (Morus bassanus) and great shearwaters (Ardenna gravis) in Northeast U.S. and Atlantic Canada commercial fisheries.
 Project activities most relevant to the assessment of environmental consequences include:

 - Pilot testing bycatch reduction strategies.
-In Phases I and II, seabird bycatch reduction strategies, such as changes in fishing practices or bird deterrents and/or gear alterations, would be pilot tested in Cape Cod and Newfoundland commercial fisheries.
+In Phases I and II, seabird bycatch reduction strategies, such as changes in fishing practices or bird deterrents and/or gear alterations, would be pilot tested in Northeast U.S. and Atlantic Canadian commercial fisheries.
 Phase I would focus on baiting practice modifications in the Cape Cod-based groundfish gillnet fishery and visual site deterrents, gear switching and modification, and soak time modifications in the Newfoundland cod and herring gillnet fishery.
 These Phase I pilot trials would conduct voluntary comparative field-testing with commercial fishing vessels and gather efficacy data through on-board observations during the tests.
-Phase II would pilot test at least two additional seabird bycatch reduction strategies in either U.S. or Canadian PLL, trawl, gillnet, purse seine, or scallop fisheries. - Field studies.
-In Phase II, field studies would be conducted to gather local knowledge regarding interactions with birds during fishing operations.
+Phase II would pilot test at least two additional seabird bycatch reduction strategies in either Northeast U.S. or Atlantic Canadian PLL, trawl, gillnet, purse seine, or scallop fisheries. - Field studies.
+Field studies would be conducted to gather local knowledge regarding interactions with birds during fishing operations.
 This could include tagging, handling, or capturing live seabirds that have been injured to understand potential fisheries interactions.
 These activities would be conducted under existing permits or would be permitted; this may be done by partners who are not official NOAA observers.

-This project could include gear and fishing practice testing for the following U.S. fisheries: groundfish gillnet, flounder trawl, scallop, PLL, and purse seine.
+This project could include gear and fishing practice testing in the Atlantic Ocean for the following Northeast U.S. and Atlantic Canada commercial fisheries: groundfish gillnet, flounder trawl, scallop, PLL, and purse seine.
 Target U.S. fisheries operate year-round with seasonal peaks.
 Target Canadian Fisheries are active April to November.